yuqingd/sim2real2sim_rad/README.md

 Error message `RuntimeError: Failed to initialize OpenGL:
 - Make sure MUJOCO_GL is correct (egl for DMC, osmesa for anything else).

-Which error is the best?
-Framebuffer > GLEW initialization > Failed to initialize OpenGL.